softfire-eu/softfire-eu.github.io/docs/osdnc-examples.md

         "ofp_instructions":{
            "apply_actions":{
               "output": {
-                 "port": "0x05"				/* port number of the mirror port */ }
+                 "port_no": "0x05"				/* port number of the mirror port */
+              }
            },
            "write_actions":{
               "output": {
-                 "port": "0x01"				/* port number of the original destination instance */ }
+                 "port_no": "0x01"				/* port number of the original destination instance */
+              }
            }
         },